pwckr/budgets/README.md

 (At least two.
 Sonarcube would be great.
 Other non-trivial metrics are also fine.)
 ### 5. Clean Code Development
 Points addressed:
-- explanatory variable names
+- Explanatory variable names
 - Docstrings
-- Parameter- and Return-Types
+- Parameter- and return-types
+- Each unit-test has one assert-statement

 Task description: